DavidBuck/react-rest-example/README.md

 Run `npm run start` to start the JSON server and the React client.

-This version uses React 16.13.1.
+## Versions

+- [Version 2](https://github.com/DavidBuck/react-rest-example/tree/v2.0) - Example using a class component and async/await.
+React version 16.13.1
+- [Version 1](https://github.com/DavidBuck/react-rest-example/tree/v1.0) - Example using a class component and promises.
+React version 16.13.1.

 ## Tools